Captive Universe: Plot

 Chimal is a young Aztec tribesman living in an isolated valley which was sealed off from the rest of the world in ages past by a massive earthquake.
 Unlike the rest of his people, who are content with the way things are, he shows more interest in what lies outside the valley, and in asking questions that no one can answer.
-Indeed, he is altogether brighter; more intelligent than others, which often gets him into trouble, and makes him seem "unusual" to his peers.
+Indeed, he is altogether brighter; more intelligent than others, which often gets him into trouble and makes him seem "unusual" to his peers.

 The valley is home to two villages, one on each side of the river that flows through the middle, Quilapa (Chimal's village) and Zaachila, both of which share a temple staffed with priests who perform holy duties and interpret the laws of the Gods.
-This includes a ban on intermarriage between the two villages, which is strictly observed.
-Despite this, Chimal's mother conceived Chimal by a man from Zaachila, a fact she manages to keep secret for many years.
+That includes a ban on intermarriage between the two villages, which is strictly observed.
+However, Chimal's mother conceived Chimal by a man from Zaachila, a fact she manages to keep secret for many years.

-After Chimal refuses to marry his intended bride, and the chief priest dies of a stroke following the ensuing argument, he is arrested by the priests and condemned to sacrificial death.
-The Gods, angry at the sacrilege, cause the sun to fail to rise at dawn, and in the panic he is rescued by his mother, who takes his place in the cell where he is held.
+After Chimal refuses to marry his intended bride, and the chief priest dies of a stroke after the ensuing argument, he is arrested by the priests and condemned to sacrificial death.
+The Gods, angry at the sacrilege, cause the sun to fail to rise at dawn, and in the panic, he is rescued by his mother, who takes his place in the cell where he is held.
 Before he leaves, she reveals who his real father was.

-Escaping, he attempts to find a way out of the valley, while avoiding being hunted by the priests, and Coatlicue, the dreaded two-headed serpent-Goddess who stalks the land at night and kills those who foolishly wander near the river past sunset.
+Escaping, he attempts to find a way out of the valley and to avoid being hunted by the priests, and Coatlicue, the dreaded two-headed serpent-Goddess who stalks the land at night and kills those who foolishly wander near the river past sunset.

 When he finally manages to break through the blockage at the end of the valley, Chimal finds himself in a series of many strange tunnels.
-He is also surprised when he meets Coatlicue, whom he followed in, in a deactivated state, and thus harmless.
-Travelling on, he finally meets a stranger, a woman called Watchman Steel; forcing her to lead him on, he ends up meeting more.
+He is also surprised when he meets Coatlicue, whom he followed into the tunnel, in a deactivated state and thus harmless.
+Travelling on, he finally meets a stranger, a woman called Watchman Steel, and forces her to lead him on, he ends up meeting more.